4 Busy Bag Activity Kits for Seniors with Dementia

 That can lead to agitation, anxiety, depression, or even anger.
 It can also increase the chances of sundowning.

 To prevent boredom, try activities with no right or wrong.
-They’re a wonderful way to engage and entertain older adults.
+They're a fantastic way to engage and entertain older adults.

 And they can reduce the need for medications to manage agitation, challenging behavior, and depression.